mattvarghese/coconut/README.md

 and on another run
 > ./coconut

-'./coconut' asks you to first pick the caches. then it brings you to the a prompt
+'./coconut' asks you to first pick the caches.
+Then it brings you to the a prompt
 > mips >

 where you need to issue commands.
 The following commands are supported